AmyJapanese/Obsidian-Wars/README.md

 This theme is released under the [MIT License](LICENSE).
 Feel free to modify and share, but please credit **AmyJapanese** as the original creator.

+> **Disclaimer:**
+> This is an unofficial, fan-made work.
+> Star Wars™ and related properties are trademarks of Lucasfilm Ltd.
+> This theme is not affiliated with, endorsed by, or sponsored by Lucasfilm Ltd. or The Walt Disney Company.

 ---

 *May the Force™ be with your notes.*